hoangduytran/blender-manual/manual/sculpt_paint/sculpting/tools/mesh_filter.rst

    Sharpen
       Sharpens and smooths the mesh based on its curvature, resulting in pinching hard edges and polishing flat surfaces.
-      It fixes most of the artifacts of the voxel remesher and those produced when sculpting hard surfaces and stylized models with creasing and flattening brushes.
+      Especially useful when sculpting hard surfaces and stylized models\
+      with creasing and flattening brushes.

       Smooth Ratio
          How much smoothing is applied to polished surfaces.